0x4007/travel-stipend/docs/progress.md

 ✅ **Flight Price Lookup**

 - Google Flights scraper integration
-- Fallback to distance-based calculation
+- Fallback to `0` cost when scraping fails (Note: Distance-based fallback is documented elsewhere but not implemented in this path).
 - Flight date generation based on conference dates
 - Average price calculation for multiple flights
 - Flight price source tracking in output